lizawang/Investigate-the-relationships-among-four-Chinese-dialects-using-string-similarity-methods/alignment distance/README.md

 - The benefit of using cosine similarity instead of using just fixed values for matching and mismatching is that it provides a value for every character pair based on how similar their context vector is.
 So that 你 ('you' in Mandarin) and 侬 ('you' in Shanghainese) get a higher matching score than 你 ('you' in Mandarin) and 伐 (genetive in Shanghainese).
 ## Gap penalty
 - It is set to 0 to make sure that the alignment is fully imposed by the characters' cosine similarity values (-1 to 1). <br>
-- In this way, the two strings align along the characters that have highest cosine similarities (the same characters that two sentences share).
+- In this way, the two strings align along the characters that have highest cosine similarities (often 1.0, from the identical characters that two sentences share).

 ```
 Sentence Alignment:  124